Ewenwan/chhzh123.github.io/_pages/seminar.md

 ## [Tools Seminar - CS](https://github.com/chhzh123/ToolsSeminar-CS)

-Tools Seminar (CS) is held at SYSU in Fall 2019.
+Tools Seminar (CS) is held at SYSU from 2019 Fall to 2020 Spring.
 The outline of the seminar is listed below.

 |  | Date | Topic | Main Tools |
 | :--: | :--: | :--: | :--: |